algteixeira/proj_1/README.md

 ## Features

-- CRUD for people
+- CRUD for people (registrate a new person, update it's name, get by ID, get with queries and delete someone)
-- CRUD for cities
+- CRUD for cities (registrate a new city and get cities by their name or state)
 - Feature tests
 - page&limit pagination scheme